Hyperfoil/qDup/README.md

       silent : true                          # omit output from the run log
       command: tail -f server.log            # tail server.log
     watch:                                   # watch streams each line of output to the sub commands
-    - regex: ".*?tail: no files.*"           # a tail error message that server.log was missing
-      then:
-      - abort: WF error                      # abort the run with a message WF error
     - regex: ".*?FATAL.*"                    # if the line contains FATAL
       then:
       - ctrlC                                # send ctrl+c to the shell (ends tail -f)